Ahrirg/fluffy-WebServer/README.md

 -=-=-=--=- Purpose -=-=-=--=-

-This node.js webserver is made to run multiple diffrend codes at same time using Node.js Child_process
+This node.js webserver is made to run multiple diffrend codes at same time using Node.js Child_process, ONLY WORKS ON LOCAL NETWORKS

 -=-=-=--=- Why? -=-=-=--=-